acdh-oeaw/arche-oaipmh/doc/TemplateMetadata.md

 The `match` annotation is passed as the `$pattern`, the `replace` annotation as the `$replacement` and the RDF property value as the `$subject`.

+### notMatch, notMatch0, notMatch1, ...

+`regular expression`

+Skips values which match a given regular expression, e.g. `^foo` skips all values which begin with `foo`.

+The regular expression is evaluted with the `umsD` [modifiers](https://www.php.net/manual/en/reference.pcre.pattern.modifiers.php).

+For the complete reference of the regular expressions syntax supported please look [here](https://www.php.net/manual/en/reference.pcre.pattern.syntax.php).

+Can be combined with `match`.
+In such a case both conditions must be fulfilled.

 ### format, format0, format1, ...

 `[DUbcdeEfFgGhHosuxX]:{format-specific parameters}`